-A longer closed book test will be written in June or July.
+A longer closed book (semester) test will be written in June or July.
 The test will be written before or during the June/July examination.
 The test will count 40% towards the class component mark.
+A second (shorter) test will be written at the end of semester two.
+This test will count 20% towards the class component mark.